 Nursing Care Plans

-Cesarean section is a procedure that is relatively harmless for the mother and baby.
-However, it is a major surgery and has risks.
-It also has lengthy recovery period than vaginal birth.
+Cesarean section is currently the most common major surgical procedure in the United States.
+However, it carries risks to both the mother and the fetus.
+It also has a lengthy recovery period than vaginal birth.
 Some women may have difficulty attempting a vaginal birth later.
-Yet, many women are able to have a vaginal birth after cesarean (VBAC).
-Hence, it is essential for mothers to work with the health care providers to make the best decision for herself and the baby.
+Yet, many women can have a vaginal birth after a cesarean (VBAC).
+Hence, mothers need to work with health care providers to make the best decision for themselves and the baby.

 - Narrative misconception